PCB Assembly Graphic

 At What Stage in Product Design Is It Optimal to Employ Prototype Injection Molding?

-Given our expertise in product design, we’re adept in determining the right moment for prototype molding.
+Given our expertise in product design, we’re adept in determining the right moment for prototype injection molding.
 Before delving into prototype molding or mold making, it’s advisable to use rapid (3D printed) prototypes because they offer swift iterations at a lower cost.
 Rapid prototypes can typically demonstrate 80-90% of the mechanical functionality.
 However, in instances where these prototypes don’t capture the mechanical behavior of molded components accurately, it becomes essential to transition to prototype molds.

 How Consistent is The Repeatability of Your Prototype Injection Molds?